 - With the right conditions, Dubia roaches grow fast.
 This is especially true with smaller ones.
 The smaller they are, the faster they grow.
 The lesson here is when in doubt, we think it’s better to underestimate what size roach your animal can handle than to overestimate it.
 If you underestimate, the roaches will grow and you can feed them off when they’re ready.
 If you overestimate, the roaches will grow, and you will still have roaches that are too big for your animal.

 - In general, people tend to overestimate the size Dubia roach their animals can handle.
-When in doubt, estimate smaller, or…
+When in doubt, pick smaller ones.
+Or…

 - Buy just a few Dubia roaches to start or try our Dubia roach size sampler.
 You get a few roaches in two consecutive sizes, which helps you figure out what size works best with minimal waste.
 Or…

 - Buy Dubia roaches by weight rather than exact size.
 We sell Dubia roaches in broad size groupings like “small” and “medium”, and we also sell them in more precise sizes, like ¼ inch, ½ inch, and so on.
 If you underestimate the size roaches your animal needs and you bought them by weight, there is no waste.
-Your animal eats a larger number of smaller roaches.
+Your animal just eats a larger number of smaller roaches.

 - Species specific Dubia roach sizing is something we’ve addressed in various places on our website.
 For example, our article about bearded dragons and Dubia roaches provides information about how to choose the right size Dubia roach for your bearded dragon.

 So these are our basic tips for how to pick the right size Dubia roaches.
 As we said, it’s pretty simple, and we hope this information makes it even easier.
-Of course, feel free to contact us if you have questions.
-You may also post your questions or comments below.
+Of course, feel free to contact us if you have any questions.
+You may also post questions or comments below.